August 26, 2021

-In order to provide as much safety and protection from the Corona virus for both instructors and attending students, the following procedures and precautions will be observed and followed:
+In order to provide as much safety and protection from COVID for both instructors and attending students, the following procedures and precautions will be observed and followed:

 1. Anyone visiting the school must wear a mask.
 Masks are provided at the door.
 Students and instructors in contact with visitors will also observe the mask rule.

 2. The shop is large and adequate to provide sufficient workspace.
 During the first week of each class when demonstrations and close contact is necessary, the mask rule will be observed.

 3. Handwashing with soap and water as well as hand sanitizer will be observed.